An oral presentation is different from most types of assignment, in that you are required to prepare a talk or lead a discussion live in class.

 - Remember to prepare the listener for what section of your talk is coming up next, with phrases like “having covered the first two central points, I'll now turn to look at the third”, or "the final issue to cover is situational dependency, which I will look at now”.

-- Reduce conjunctions, like “therefore”, “however”, and “additionally”.
-When read aloud, can make your talk sound artificial and staged.
+- Avoid conjunctions, like “therefore”, “however”, and “additionally”.
+When spoken aloud, conjunctions can make your talk sound artificial and staged.
 Instead, try to use simple phrases like “the next point to focus on”, or “but this isn't always the case”.

 - It is okay to use contractions like “I'll”, “doesn't”, etc. These enhance the flow and help to naturalise your speech.